Collineations of particles in the Kob-Andersen system: Details of the simulation procedure

 This procedure allows to achieve a further configurational divergence of the structures obtained from the 10 initial independent structures at $T=7.0$ (in practice, it does not matter because these initial 10 structures at $T=7.0$ are already very different).
 For the temperatures $T > 1.0$, the diffusion process is fast -- the particles leave their cages within times $t < 0.5 \tau$.
 Thus, for $T > 1.0$, it is not difficult to produce the equilibrated systems and then to produce the particles' configurations ``separated" by mean particle displacement of several $\sigma$, i.e., presumably, quite different configurations.
-Note, the displacement of several $\sigma$ guarantees that the ``separation" time is larger than the $\alpha$-relaxation time, as also follows from Fig.~\ref{fig:msd-alpha-lll-time} below.
-In the temperature interval, between $T=5.0$ and $T=1.0$ the used value of the time step was $dt = 0.001\tau$.
+Note, the displacement of several $\sigma$ guarantees that the ``separation" time is larger than the $\alpha$-relaxation time.
+In the temperature interval between $T=5.0$ and $T=1.0$ the used value of the time step was $dt = 0.001\tau$.
 In the temperature interval between $T=1.0$ and $T=0.5$ we increased the time step from $dt=0.001 \tau$ to $dt =0.005 \tau$.
 For $T \leq 0.5$ the time step was $dt = 0.005$.
-Further information, concerning the details of the simulation procedure, we provide in Table \ref{table:phase-regions} and its description.
+Further information, concerning the details of the simulation procedure, we provide in Table \ref{table:phase-regions}.
+An insight into the degree of the system relaxation can also be gained from Fig.\,\ref{fig:PE-parent-inherent},\ref{fig:PP-parent-inherent}.